 Bischoff (2011) even suggests that good gut health may have an impact on mood.
-Similarly, Mayer et al. convey that while psychological and physical stressors can have an effect on a person’s gut microbiota composition and metabolic activity, the phenomenon works both ways, with ‘experimental changes’ to the microbiome affecting emotional behaviour and related brain systems (2014).
+Similarly, Mayer et al. (2014) convey that while psychological and physical stressors can have an effect on an individual's gut microbiota composition and metabolic activity, the phenomenon works both ways, with 'experimental changes' to the microbiome affecting emotional behaviour and related brain systems.

-Furthermore, Mayer et al. speculate that these findings imply alterations to gut microbiota may ‘play a pathophysiological role in human brain diseases, including autism spectrum disorder, anxiety, depression, and chronic pain’ (2014).
+Furthermore, Mayer et al. (2014) speculate that these findings imply that alterations to gut microbiota may 'play a pathophysiological role in human brain diseases, including autism spectrum disorder, anxiety, depression, and chronic pain’.

 Gut health can be promoted by having an intake of prebiotics and probiotics (Boulange et al. 2016).

-Prebiotics can be found in: vegetables, whole-grain cereal and some yoghurts (Boulange et al. 2016).
-Prebiotics are a certain type of fibre that include inulin, fructo-oligosaccharides (fructans , FOS) and galacto-oligosaccharides (GOS) (Monash University School of Medicine, Nursing and Health Sciences 2014).
+Prebiotics can be found in vegetables, whole-grain cereals and some yoghurts (Boulange et al. 2016).
+Prebiotics are a certain type of fibre that include inulin, fructo-oligosaccharides (fructans, FOS) and galacto-oligosaccharides (GOS) (Monash University School of Medicine, Nursing and Health Sciences 2014).

 (Monash University School of Medicine, Nursing and Health Sciences 2014)

 Probiotics are live microorganisms such as Lactobacillus (Maldonado Galdeano et al. 2015).
-Some of the benefits of probiotics are that they can assist in maintaining good gut flora balance, and prevent pathogen invasion (Tripathi & Giri 2014).
+Some of the benefits of probiotics are that they can assist in maintaining good gut flora balance and prevent pathogen invasion (Tripathi & Giri 2014).
 Scholz-Ahrens (2016) states that probiotics can support bone health.
-Mayer et al. (2014) report that ‘Bifidobacterium and Lactobacillus are the main genera showing beneficial effects on anxiety- and depression-like behavior.’
+Mayer et al. (2014) report that 'Bifidobacterium and Lactobacillus are the main genera showing beneficial effects for anxiety and depression-like behavior'.
 Mayer et al. (2014) report that a range of different probiotics have had further health benefits as shown in other studies.

 Probiotic food sources can include: